 Ananda Serné (1988, NL) is an artist based in Stavanger, Norway.
-She holds an MA in Fine Arts from the Iceland Academy of the Arts in Reykjavík.
-Through moving image, photography, textiles and writing, her practice explores forms of sensory (dis)orientation.
-She is interested in questions that touch upon (mis)communication, how much information exists for example outside of the realm of human perception?
-How much information is lost?
+She studied literature and linguistics, before obtaining an MA in Fine Arts from the Iceland University of the Arts.
+Through moving image, sound, language and textiles, her practice explores questions that touch upon translation, (mis)communication and (non)biological intelligence.

 Her work is often informed by conversations and collaborations with others, for instance with biologists, vocalists or translators.

 Recent exhibitions and projects include: Vårutstillingen, Fotogalleriet, Oslo, NO; Galleri CC, Malmö, SE; Duet/Songs, Titanik Gallery, Turku, FI; Fra Balkongen, Stavanger Kunstmuseum, NO; Vestlandsutstillingen, Kunstmuseet KUBE, Sogn og Fjordane Kunstmuseum, Kunsthall Stavanger, NO; A caterpillar is curled in a green ring, Galleri 54, Göteborg, SE; Bamboo Curtain Studio, Taipei, TW; Prospects & Concepts, Art Rotterdam, NL; Skaftfell Center for Visual Art, Seyðisfjörður, IS; Høstutstillingen, Kunstnernes Hus, Oslo, NO; Studio17, Stavanger, NO; Tenderflix Film and Video Prize, Tenderpixel, London, UK.